wpeventmanager/wp-event-manager/readme.txt

 == Frequently Asked Questions ==

+= How do I setup WP Event Manager? =

+View the getting [installation](http://www.gamthemes.com/plugins-documentation/wp-event-manager/installation/) and [setup](http://www.wp-eventmanager.com/plugins-documentation/wp-event-manager/setting-up-wp-event-manager/) guide for advice getting started with the plugin.
+In most cases it's just a case of adding some shortcodes to your pages!

-= Can I use WP Event Manager without frontend event submission? =
+= Can I use GAM Event Manager without frontend event submission? =

 Yes!
 If you don't setup the [submit_event_form] shortcode, you can just post from the admin backend.

+= How can I customize the event submission form? =

+There are three ways to customize the fields in WP Event Manager;

+1. For simple text changes, using a localisation file or a plugin such as https://wordpress.org/plugins/say-what/

+2. For field changes, or adding new fields, using functions/filters inside your theme's functions.php file: [http://www.wp-eventmanager.com/plugins-documentation/wp-event-manager/editing-event-submission-form-fields/)

+3. Use a 3rd party plugin which has a UI for field editing.